wessenstam/secretserver/module6/module6.rst

    .. figure:: images/lab-A-009.png

 #.
 Click **Save**
 #.
 There will now be two different launchers.
-The below screenshot should be seen in your installation
+The below screenshot should be seen in your Secret Template

    .. figure:: images/lab-A-010.png